kty990/EditForce/README.md

 ## Support

-Include contact information or links to resources where users can seek additional support or assistance related to the image editor.
+ If you require support for this project, join [our Discord server](https://discord.gg/7YbWnNpsU5)

 ## Release Notes

-Highlight the major changes, enhancements, and bug fixes in each release of the image editor software.
+- When release notes are available, they will be found here or on [our Discord server](https://discord.gg/7YbWnNpsU5)

 ## Roadmap

-Outline the future development plans, upcoming features, and improvements that are planned for the image editor.
+- Future development plans, upcoming features, and improvements that are planned for the image editor.
+- Nothing is available as of yet, more information coming soon...!

 ## Authors

-List the names or organizations of the authors or contributors who have worked on the image editor.
+- kty990

 ## References

-Include any references or resources that have been used in the development of the image editor, such as tutorials, documentation, or external libraries.
+- Electron (v26.1.0)

 ## Changelog

-Maintain a detailed changelog documenting the version history, release dates, and specific changes made in each version of the image editor.
+- Detailed changelog documenting the version history, release dates, and specific changes made in each version of this program.

 ## Legal Disclaimer

-Include a legal disclaimer that clarifies the software's limitations and disclaims any liabilities or warranties associated with its use.
+- Coming soon...!